 Curious if I thought it deserves a spot on a “top” list?
 Read on for my thoughts.

-Hopefully this post will give you a rundown about everything you need to know.
+Hopefully, this post will give you a rundown of everything you need to know.

 Before we dive in, here’s what you need to know if you’re going to check it out.